 In Vietnam, moon bears, also known as Asiatic black bears, have been hunted for centuries for medicinal purposes.
 These animals are kept in captivity to extract their bile, which many believe is capable of increasing a man’s fertility.
 The Tam Dao Bear Sanctuary near Hanoi tracks, rescues, and rehabilitates moon bears, providing them with a safe place they can live in peace.

-There are an estimated 1,000 bears in captivity across Vietnam.
-While this is definitely a big number, it is a far cry from the 4,000 bears that were held in bile farms in 2005.
-In China, where bear bile farms are still legal, the situation is much worse as some suggest that the number of captive bears might be around 10,000.
-Organizations like “Free the Bears” and “Animals Asia” are working hard to rescue the captive bears and have been successful to some extent.
+There are an estimated 1,000 moon bears in captivity across Vietnam.
+While this is definitely a big number, it is a far cry from the 4,000 moon bears that were held on bile farms in 2005.
+In China, where bear bile farms are still legal, the situation is much worse as some suggest that the number of captive moon bears might be around 10,000.
+Organizations like “Free the Bears” and “Animals Asia” are working hard to rescue captive moon bears and have been successful to some extent.

 While the ursodeoxycholic acid present in bear bile does offer some medicinal benefits, they are not so significant that these animals have to be treated in such a horrible way.
 There are several synthetic and natural medications available that do a much better job.
 However, the mythical status of bear bile ensures high demand, which makes it pretty difficult to end the trade.

 “We do a lot of school trips… When the children see that this is an animal with a personality and that it does feel pain and it does feel sadness, then they know that they don’t want to buy something that would hurt that animal… We also try to educate the older generations that bear bile isn’t a miracle cure, and that there are cheaper and more effective herbal and modern medicines,” Mandala Hunter, Senior veterinarian at the sanctuary, said to Urbanist Hanoi.